-This is a form that are required to be completed by the directors of the company to declare that the information provided is true.
+This is a form that is required to be completed by the directors of the company to declare that the information provided is true.

 According to the Companies Act 179, all companies are required to have at least two initial directors and a secretary during the company registration process.
-At least one of the company directors or secretary must be resident in Ghana.
+At least one of the company directors or secretaries must be a resident of Ghana.

 - v.
 Beneficial Ownership Form